singh-man/books/crackingTheCoding/16_moderate.md

 18      return maxAliveYear;
 19  }
 ```
-Note that we have passed in the values for the min year(l 900) and max year (2000).
+Note that we have passed in the values for the min year(1900) and max year (2000).
 We shouldn't hard code these values.

 The runtime of this is O(RP), where R is the range of years (100 in this case) and P is the number of people.